rossetti/RossettiArenaBook/docs/02-Chapter2.md

 \BeginKnitrBlock{exercise}
 <span class="exercise" id="exr:ch2P10"><strong>(\#exr:ch2P10) </strong></span>Suppose that $X$ is
 a random variable with a $N(\mu = 2, \sigma = 1.5)$ normal distribution.
-Generate 100 observations of $X$ using an model.
+Generate 100 observations of $X$ using a simulation model.

 Estimate the mean from your observations.
 Report a 95\% confidence interval for your point estimate.